PERERA-ASANKA/Shopping-Management-System/README.md

 ## Key features

--unique user login and manager login
+- unique user login and manager login
--manager can handle products by adding or removing products -user can buy products
+- manager can handle products by adding or removing products
+- user can buy products

 ## Technologies used

--Programming language : Java
+**Programming language :** Java
--GUI framework : Swing
+**GUI framework :** Swing

 ## Contact